TurtleSun/Simple-Crypto-CTF/README.md

-# Simple-Crypto-CTF
+# Simple-Crypto-WriteUp
 ### by Michelle Sun

-Welcome to the Simple-Crypto-CTF repository.
-This project contains several cryptographic challenges, each accompanied by detailed explanations and scripts to help solve them.
+Welcome to the Simple-Crypto-WriteUp repository.
+This write-up contains several cryptographic challenges, each accompanied by detailed explanations and scripts to help solve them.

 For comprehensive documentation on each challenge, please refer to the markdown files located in the `WriteUp` folder.